 Attachments to the ESMF include forms for screening environmental and social risks of the activities to be financed by the Project and for producing monthly field environmental and social monitoring reports; checklists for the development of Environmental and Social Management Plans (ESMPs) and Infection Control and Waste Management Plans (ICWMPs); Labor Management Procedures (LMP), including Grievance redress Mechanism (GRM); relevant guidelines of the World Health Organization (WHO) and Good International Industry Practice (GIIP).

 PIU disclosed the mature draft ESMF in Georgian and English languages through the webpage of MoILHSA and held virtual consultations with key stakeholders.
 Records of the public consultation process are attached to the ESMF.
-The present final version of ESMF will be disclosed through the MoILHSA webpage as well as through the external webpage of the World Bank.
+The present final version of ESMF is disclosed through the MoILHSA webpage as well as through the external webpage of the World Bank.

 Introduction and Background

 An outbreak of COVID-19, caused by the 2019 novel COVID-19 (SARS-CoV-2), has been spreading rapidly across the world since December 2019, when the initial cases were diagnosed in Wuhan, Hubei Province, China.
 On March 11, 2020, the WHO declared a global pandemic.
 The first cases of the COVID-19 in Georgia were confirmed on February 26, 2020 and the state of emergency was declared on March 21, 2020.
 This implied closure of all educational institutions and many public venues, such as gyms, museums, theaters, shopping malls, bars and restaurants.
 Strict transportation restrictions were introduced, including the suspension of air and rail traffic, as well as border closures with neighboring Armenia, Azerbaijan, and Russia.
 Additional quarantine measures have followed, including curfew from 9:00 pm to 6:00 am; prohibition of meetings of more than 10 people, public events and other mass events, schools and universities shift to online and distance-learning methods.
 The Government decided to make all medical care related to COVID-19 free of charge, regardless of whether patients have medical insurance.